ScottLogic/blog/smendis-scottlogic/_posts/2023-05-26-rabbitmq-deep-dive-part-one.md

 ---

-## Confusion between RabbitMQ Acknowledgement Mode and Spring Acknowledgement Mode
+## Confusion between RabbitMQ and Spring Acknowledgement Modes

 In RabbitMQ there are 2 main types of message delivery acknowledgements.